top of page

 Mackenzie Wrap | ASSOCIATE TEACHER

-( Beginning and intermediate teacher) is a singer and actress from Southern California who is currently pursuing her BFA in Musical Theatre at one of the top conservatory style program in the country, Carnegie Mellon University in Pittsburgh.
+Makenzie is a singer and actress from Southern California who is A recent graduate from Carnegie Mellon University in Pittsburgh.
 Mackenzie started singing publicly at open mics when she was 9 years old.
 Shortly after that she began vocal training with Karyn Overstreet and has been working with her ever since.
 She has over 10 years of vocal training under her belt in various styles, whether it be pop/rock, musical theatre, blues and jazz or even some classical!

 At age 13, Mackenzie broke into the LA Cabaret scene with the debut of her own solo show at the Gardenia Club in Hollywood.
 In reviewing her show for Cabaret Scenes magazine, Les Traub said of her singing ability, "Her vocal range and the control she has with her voice was on display as she scatted to the stratosphere...Be it pop, jazz, opera, country, traditional Great American Songbook, blues or Broadway, she handled it with ease."